-- The expert witness put forward by the Plaintiffs to contest the election in Nevada state court testified that he had no personal knowledge that any voting fraud occurred in Nevada's 2020 election.35 - Nevada courts found that the record did not support a finding that any Nevada voter voted twice or that any individuals were sent and cast multiple mail ballots, that votes from deceased voters were improperly cast and counted, or that ballots completed and submitted by persons impersonating others were cast or counted.36 - Nevada courts also rejected claims that Nevada failed to maintain its voter lists properly.37 - Nevada courts concluded that there was no evidence that illegal votes were cast and counted or that legal votes not counted at all due to voter fraud.38 - The allegations of Jesse Binnall regarding fraud were rejected by multiple courts.
-"There is no evidence that any vote that should lawfully not be counted has been or will be counted."
-Binnall was not denied meaningful discovery.
-In the contest case (the Law case), each party could take up to 15 depositions, and the court held a full evidentiary hearing.
-In the Kraus case, the court conducted a "ten-hour evidentiary hearing" where the court specifically rejected claims made by Binnall.
-These cases were affirmed by the Nevada Supreme Court. - In total, at least 8 different lawsuits were brought in Nevada challenging the election.
+- Nevada courts concluded that there was no evidence that illegal votes were cast and counted or that legal votes not counted at all due to voter fraud.39 - The allegations of Jesse Binnall regarding fraud were rejected by multiple courts.
+"There is no evidence that any vote that should lawfully not be counted has been or will be counted."40 Binnall was not denied meaningful discovery.
+In the contest case (the Law case), each party could take up to 15 depositions, and the court held a full evidentiary hearing.41 In the Kraus case, the court conducted a "ten-hour evidentiary hearing" where the court specifically rejected claims made by Binnall.42 These cases were affirmed by the Nevada Supreme Court.43 - In total, at least 8 different lawsuits were brought in Nevada challenging the election.
 All were rejected, and many discussed the merits.
 These cases are: (1) Law v.
-Whitmer; (2) Kraus v.
+Whitmer, (2) Kraus v.
 Cegavske; (3) Trump v.
 Cegavske; (4) Election Integrity Project of Nev. v.
 State ex rel.
 Cegavske; (5) Stokke v.
 Cegavske; (6) Becker v.
 Gloria; (7) Rodimer v.
 Gloria; (8) Marchant v.
-Gloria.
+Gloria.44